sclatch1/recommenderSystems/research-plan.md

 - How large a timeframe span our datasets?
 - Can I split it in a time-aware fashion?
 - Is the order of interactions likely important in this application domain?
-- Are tehere large differences in the lengths of usrs’ interaction histories in the datasets?
+- Are there large differences in the lengths of users’ interaction histories in the datasets?
 - Do all users have reasonably long interaction histories, such that we may assume their preferences are well-known?
 - In what way will I split the dataset?

 #### Answer

-[TODO]
+- yes we have still in the 10 000's users
+-
+- No, we do not have timestamps
+- todo
+- yes, but we have filter out users with less than 10 interactions
+-
+- I will use Weak generalization

 ### Selection of Baselines